JeffreyKragten/Computational-Science/project_plan.md

 # Project plan
 ## Project title: The silent minority
-Team members: Ray Pelupessy; Luuk van der Waals; Jeffrey Kragten Team number and team name (optional):
+Team members: Ray Pelupessy; Luuk van der Waals; Jeffrey Kragten<br>
+Team number: 4

 ## Scientific question:
 Sign language is primarily used by deaf people, but the use of sign language is not completely dependent on